qmacro/qmacro.github.io/_posts/2021-08-26-learning-by-rewriting.markdown

 My friend [Christian Drumm](https://twitter.com/ceedee666) published a nice post this week on [Adapting the Bitwarden CLI with Shell Scripting](https://www.drumm.sh/blog/bw-cli), where he shared a script he wrote to conveniently grab passwords into his paste buffer at the command line.

 It's a good read and contains some nice CLI animations too.
 In the summary, Christian remarks that there may be some areas for improvement.
-I don't know about that, and I'm certainly no "shell scripting magician" but I thought I'd have a go at modifying the script to perhaps introduce some further Bash shell and `jq` features to dig into.
+I don't know about that, and I'm certainly no "shell scripting magician" but I thought I'd have a go at modifying the script to perhaps introduce some further Bash shell, `jq` and `fzf` features to dig into.

 ## Emulating the CLI